TeamPrius/architecture/README.md

 # architecture

-Repository to contain security architecture we designed
+This repository will contain a security architecture we designed for the capstone project of the Fields/Cyber Connexion cybersecurity program.

 # rough work

-This repository will contain a security architecture we designed for the capstone project of the Fields/Cyber Connexion cybersecurity program.
+We include some rough work in archived repositories.